Master of Interior Design

 For more information, visit the interior design website.

 The following faculty members served on the Graduate Studies Committee in the spring 2019 semester.

 Christopher A Long|

 Igor P Siddiqui

-Upon admission to the program, the student must pay a nonrefundable enrollment deposit to indicate that he or she accepts the offer of admission.
+Upon admission to the program, students must pay a nonrefundable enrollment deposit to indicate that they accept the offer of admission.
 The deposit is applied to the payment of tuition when the student enrolls.

 Master of Interior Design (first professional).
 This degree program is open to qualified applicants who hold baccalaureate degrees in any discipline without a prior professional degree in interior design or architecture.

 Master of Interior Design (postprofessional).
 This degree program is open to qualified applicants with a prior professional baccalaureate degree in interior design or architecture.